luteroelavoco/heroanime/README.md

 ## Instalation

-Go to cmd and run the code below
+Go to project terminal and run the code below

 ```sh
 yarn install